KL-UCB-switch: optimal regret bounds for stochastic bandits from both a distribution-dependent and a distribution-free viewpoints: Description of the Setting and Statement of the Main Results

-there exist such strategies, for instance, the UCB strategy already mentioned above.
+Such strategies exist, such as, for instance, the UCB strategy mentioned above.
 For uniformly super-fast convergent strategies, that is, strategies for which there actually exists a constant $C$ such for all bandit problems $\unu$ over $[0,1]$, for all sub-optimal arms $a$,

 (again, UCB is such a strategy), the lower bound above can be strengthened into: for any bandit problem $\unu$ over $[0,1]$, for any sub-optimal arm $a$,